oslomet-arx-as-a-service/Rapport/de-identification/de-identification.md

  **Anonymization**
  Anonymization intends to irreversibly reduce the linkage between an individual and identifying information in a dataset.

-When anonymizing a datasets attributes(columns/fields) are categorized into the following categories:
+When anonymizing a datasets attributes are categorized into the following categories:

 - Identifying Attributes
     Attributes that are directly identifiable. e.g. phone number, email, full name, bank account number